You’ve got to be tough to play music.

 Music-related injuries are commonly associated with playing too much, according to John Hopkins University Magazine.
 Professional and student musicians often play four to eight hours per day, most of the time without any rest days.

-The event coordinator of the Local, Sara Johnson, said that’s because the venue is intended to be a place where young people can explore music in a safe environment.
+The event coordinator of the Local, Sarah Johnson, said because the venue is intended to be a place where young people can explore music in a safe environment.

 University of Michigan – Flint student Michael Puro, is a huge supporter of the hardcore and punk scene in and around mid-Michigan.